-Freeze dried food often come in packets, #10 cans or big buckets for long term use.
+Freeze-dried food often comes in packets, #10 cans, or big buckets for long-term use.

 Like all recent technologies, the best freeze-dried food is commercially made.
 They also come with hefty price tags.
 A single-serve pouch can cost around $8, while a year-long food supply can run around $1000.

 You can certainly try learning how to preserve food using a freeze-dryer but you have to be wary of some common mistakes, such as attempting to freeze-dry large chunks of meat.